Political finance: Regulation (political finance regime)

 Among the rules, which either restrict or favor specific types of political revenue, incentives to stimulate specific fundraising activities (like tax benefits or matching grants) are still rare.
 More frequent are contribution limits or outright bans.
 Many countries ban anonymous donations or contributions from foreign sources.
-In some democracies even corporate donations for political purposes are illegal.
+In some democracies corporate donations for political purposes are illegal.
 Quite frequently political finance regimes include contribution limits.
 The maximum donation allowed may differ either by type of donor (individual citizens, legal entities), by recipient (candidate or party) or by purpose to be funded (nomination contest, election campaign, routine operation).
 In some countries (e.g. Germany) there is no statutory limit on the amount of political contributions, which a person or corporation may give to a party or candidate.

 If rules for transparency of political funds stipulate the disclosure of donors' identity, the public's right to know about financial backers may interfere with the need to protect the privacy of political preferences, the principle of the secret ballot.
 The practical solution will distinguish between categories of donors and/ or define cut-off points for privacy, e.g. $100 or €10,000.
 Both ways serve to separate financial contributions as a means of participation from donations as means of buying access or peddling influence.
 Any disclosure regulation has to identify a person or an institution that is responsible for the transparent flow of funds to and from party coffers and the kind of information, which has to be disclosed timely and accessibly.

 The reporting' of political funds (to be submitted annually and/ or after elections) usually includes various sources of income and specified items of expenditure, e.g. staff and offices, advertisements in print media, radio and TV, campaign material, direct mailing, opinion polling.
 Effective reporting by parties and candidates depends on the definition of useful categories for the funds raised and spent, the inclusion of data for all spending units as well as the procedure for examination and publication of financial reports.
 Currently no democracy provides for full transparency of all political funds.

 All political finance regimes require authorities and agencies that are responsible for monitoring, control and enforcement.
 Legislation has to strike a balance between practical independence of the agency in charge, effective enforcement of the rules for the funding of political competition and adequate implementation of legal stipulations.
 Global research shows that highly sophisticated rules, over-regulation of some issues and lax implementation of such rules do not lead to best practice.